orenyakobi/lazy/README.md

 Installation
 ----
+Install with bower:

+* Install with [Bower]: `$ bower install lazyloader`

-Just include lazy.js on your DOM
+Or just include lazy.js on your DOM

 Bower, CDN and minify versions coming soon...